Chippewas of the Thames First Nation: Assertion Activities

 2017-July-26: Appeal dismissed by SCC, stating, "A majority of the Federal Court of Appeal dismissed the appeal, finding that, in the absence of the Crown as a participant in the original application, the NEB was not required to determine whether the Crown was under a duty to consult, and if so, whether the duty had been discharged.
 Nor was there any delegation by the Crown to the NEB of any power to undertake the fulfillment of any such duty.
 In dissent, Rennie J.A. would have allowed the appeal, concluding that the NEB was required to undertake a consultation analysis as a precondition to approving Enbridge's application."
 After the Chippewas of the Thames community filed suit against Enbridge to stop its controversial pipeline through Chippewas land, in July 2017, the Supreme Court of Canada ordered the community of 3,000 to pay Enbridge's legal costs.

-2015-October-20: Federal Court of Appeal upheld the National Energy Board's decision to allow Enbridge Inc. to modify it's Line 9B pipeline.
+2015-October-20: Federal Court of Appeal upheld the National Energy Board's decision to allow Enbridge Inc. to modify its Line 9B pipeline.

 Environment

 Chippewas of the Thames First Nation is part of the Thames River watershed.
-Dawson Creek, Hogg Creek and Big Monday Creek are three of many creeks running into the Thames River through the community.
+Dawson Creek, Hogg Creek and Big Munday Creek are three of many creeks running into the Thames River through the community.

 Chippewas of the Thames First Nation Environment Unit conducts Benthic sampling at 17 locations within the community.
 Benthic sampling measures the organisms (bugs) that live in the sediment in the top layer of the riverbed (also called the Benthic Zone) as an indicator of water quality.
-Chippewa uses the same collection protocols used at the Upper and Lower Thames Conservation Authorities which are a 3 minute 'Kick and Sweep' method, bugs preserved in 95% ethanol and samples taken to the lab for identifications.
+Chippewa uses the same collection protocols used at the Upper and Lower Thames Conservation Authorities which are a 3-minute 'Kick and Sweep' method, bugs preserved in 95% ethanol and samples taken to the lab for identifications.
 The amount and type of bugs found, indicate the water quality based on the Family Biotic Index (FBI).
 The FBI reflects the bugs varying tolerance to water pollution.
 The average Benthic Water Quality Rating for Chippewas of the Thames First Nation is 5.66, this rates Chippewa's average water quality as 'Fair'.

 Chippewa of the Thames First Nation has had a recycling program in place for many years.
 It has grown from a drop-off location to a weekly curbside recycling pick-up program.
 In the May 2019 Treaties, Lands & Environment Department BiAnnual Newsletter May 2019, it was reported that 97 cubic yards of landfill space was avoided, 506,110 litres of water saved, 451 trees saved and 36,268 pounds of air pollutants avoided.

 Through ongoing relationship building with the Lower Thames Valley Conservation Authority (LTVCA), free parking permits to the LTVCA public conservation areas were granted to Chippewas of the Thames First Nation band members as of April 1, 2019.